Data Warehouse Developer

 • Bedrock Platform

-• Microsoft Azure – deputise for the Data Warehouse Lead, supporting and maintaining the data warehouse and related systems.
+The postholder will deputise for the Data Warehouse Lead, in all areas relating to support and maintenance of the Data Warehouse and related systems.

-• Contribute to the design and development of the data warehouse architecture, including new data marts, ETL processes and database structures; lead implementation with a focus on scalability, performance and security.
+• Data Warehouse Architecture: Contribute to design and development of the data warehouse architecture, including new data marts, ETL processes and database structures, to meet the growing needs of the Trust.
+Lead the implementation of these designs with a focus on scalability, performance and security.

-• Manage complex ETL (Extract, Transform, Load) processes, ensuring accurate integration of multiple datasets from various sources and automating them where possible using SSIS.
+• Data Integration and Transformation: Manage complex ETL (Extract, Transform, Load) processes, ensuring timely and accurate integration of multiple datasets from various sources into the data warehouse.
+Use tools such as SSIS to automate these processes where possible.

 Person Specification